AdRohal/LapMaster/README.md

    python main.py
    ```

-This project helps Formula 1 teams, analysts, and enthusiasts to visually compare and analyze the performance of different drivers on various circuits, providing insights into speed, gear usage, throttle, braking, and DRS activation.
+This project helps Formula 1 teams or curious people, analysts, and enthusiasts to visually compare and analyze the performance of different drivers on various circuits, providing insights into speed, gear usage, throttle, braking, and DRS activation.